fatihkaganemre/VPTechWeatherApp/README.md

 # What is next

 - Update HomeViewModel in a better way
-- better image fetching with caching the URL !!! or consider using some framework
 - Unit tests

+- Image Loading:
+    - I have implemented a very basic image caching and loading mechanism.
+    It could be handled with an advanced caching which resolve race conditions and so on.
+    Or simply an existing framework could be used.
-- Better error handing:
+- Error handing:
     - The app shows the localised error description as a basic alert.
     - Error message could be more user friendly with defining specific error types such as:  no data, no internet ... etc